 (4) the individual accepts accountability for the overall work by ensuring that questions pertaining to the accuracy or integrity of any portion of the work are appropriately investigated and resolved.

 If revision is requested, item 3 applies to any revised versions submitted to AJKD.
 Item 4 is intended to make clear that the responsibilities of authorship are not limited to direct accountability for the parts of the work that the author performed, but also cover knowing which co-authors are responsible for which other parts of the work, and having confidence in the accuracy and integrity of these co-authors.
 If questions arise about an aspect of a study or article, the authors have a collective responsibility to ensure the issue is resolved.

-Any individual who does not qualify as an author but who participated in the writing of the manuscript must be named in the Acknowledgements.
+Any individual who does not qualify as an author but who contributed to the manuscript must be named in the Acknowledgements.
 In particular, if medical writer(s)/editor(s) have been involved, their role must be explicitly acknowledged, and their affiliation/source of funding must be listed.